Last Updated on October 20, 2021

 Aldi is the fastest-growing grocer in the United States.
-The Germany-based company is adding thousands of new stores on top of a multi-billion dollar expansion of existing stores.
-By 2023, it is projected to be the the third-largest grocery chain in America.
-This doesn’t even include the company’s growth into other countries, including, most recently, China.
+The Germany-based purveyor of discount grocery stores is in the midst of adding thousands of new stores on top of a multi-billion dollar expansion of existing stores.
+By 2023, Aldi is projected to be the the third-largest grocery chain in America.
+And this doesn’t even include the company’s growth into other countries, including, most recently, China.

 With a company growing that fast, there may be people who wonder if it’s possible to invest in Aldi.
 Can you buy Aldi stock?
 And, if so, how do you go about getting your hands on it?